Adirondack Balloon Festival takes flights in front of record crowd

-QUEENSBURY — Perfect weather resulted in record attendance at the 47th Adirondack Balloon Festival as another beautiful day attracted tens of thousands to the Floyd D. Bennett Memorial Airport for a full day of launches.
+QUEENSBURY — Perfect weather brought record crowds to the 47th Adirondack Balloon Festival as an estimated tens of thousands descended on the Floyd D. Bennett Memorial Airport for a full day of launches.

 Vehicles packed both runways at the airport in the early hours and well into the evening as traffic came to a crawl.

-More than 30,000 people gathered to witness the 6:30 a.m. flight, according to Festival Director Mark Donahue.
+More than 30,000 people gathered to witness the 6:30 a.m. flight, according to Adirondack Balloon Festival Director Mark Donahue.

 He said the combination of weather and great special shapes and crews all played a factor in Saturday’s success.